Monkey business: As China tourists tighten belt, retailers face unhappy New Year

 “Our customers have halved,” said Chen, standing by neatly stacked shelves at his Sydney store.
 “We had to work till 2am and there were still customers buying things but not any more.”

-While record numbers of Chinese are travelling outside the mainland - 109 million last year, according to researcher GfK - Chen’s fears echo data showing growth in tourist spending is dropping off quickly.
+While record numbers of Chinese are traveling outside the mainland - 109 million last year, according to researcher GfK - Chen’s fears echo data showing growth in tourist spending is dropping off quickly.

 The China National Tourism Administration in December forecast 2015 outbound tourist spending at $194 billion, according to state media.
 That equates to per tourist spending growth of just 1.5 percent, compared with a 16.5 percent rise the previous year.